-The parties to the arrangement undertaking limited or no real risks
+The parties to the arrangement undertaking limited or no real commercial or economic risks

-- 7.43 Consideration of whether the participants in the arrangement have, in reality, undertaken financial or commercial risks may indicate that: - the participants have not undertaken any actual risks; or - the nature and extent of the risks are limited or contingent. - 7.44 The absence, or limited nature and extent of commercial or economic risk may: - mean the tax advantage obtained under the arrangement is disproportionate to the risk; and - indicate that the obtaining of a tax advantage is a purpose of the arrangement.
+- 7.73 Consideration of whether the parties to the arrangement have, in reality, undertaken commercial or economic risks may indicate that the parties have not undertaken any actual risks.
+205 - 7.74 The cases suggest the absence, or limited nature and extent, of commercial or economic risks may indicate that: - the tax advantages obtained under the arrangement are disproportionate to the risks undertaken by the parties; or - the obtaining of a tax advantage is a purpose, or the sole purpose, of the arrangement.